pcarbo/pcarbo/docs/r-macos.md

-# So you want to compile packages on your Mac?
+# So you want to install source packages on your Mac?

 Then please follow these instructions and advice. *However,* please note that:

 1. These instructions were developed with R versions 3.4 and 3.5 in mind.
-If you are using a version of R prior to 3.4, please disregard this document as it is not relevant to you.
+If you are using a version of R prior to 3.4, please *disregard this document as it is not (immediately) relevant to you.*

 2. It is possible that these instructions will no longer be valid for future versions of R. So if you are using R > 3.5, *follow these